 Las Vegas, Nevada

 For years, employees of the Nevada Test Site -- the Connecticut-size chunk of land north of Las Vegas on which America blew up its atom bombs -- were forbidden to speak about their work.
-That ended in 1992, and the Atomic Testing Museum is their megaphone (renamed in 2012 at the "National Atomic Testing Museum")
+That ended in 1992, and the Atomic Testing Museum (renamed in 2012 the "National Atomic Testing Museum") is now their megaphone

 The museum takes you through the history of nuclear experimentation in Nevada, which turns out to be freakier than you probably knew.
 Displays, for example, explain the BERN Tower experiments, which hung lumps of powerfully radioactive cobalt above a simulated Japanese village; the moon buggy trials that went on in the bomb craters of Yucca Flats; and the farm on which barnyard animals were exposed to radiation to learn how much a human-size animal could stand, and to "evaluate food chain safeguard measures that can be taken in event of nuclear war."
 In other words: how much radioactive cow is okay to eat?

 The entrance to the museum is through steel doors, and the ticket booth is a replica of a Nevada Test Site guard station.
-Once you "clear security" ($10 apiece) you can enter, past a life-size cardboard photo of "Miss Atomic Bomb of 1957."
+Once you "clear security" (i.e. pay admission) you can enter, past a life-size cardboard photo of "Miss Atomic Bomb of 1957."
 All of the tour guides wear white lab coats.

 This blend of seriousness and whimsy is everywhere.
 The museum opens with a dramatic three-screen video of Nazis and Einstein and The Bomb -- the implied reasons why we have a Nevada Test Site -- then it's on to goofy stuff in the Atomic Age Gallery: 1950s-era atomic comic books, juice glasses, Christmas ornaments, etc.